Kappa Kappa Gamma

 Throughout the years, Gamma Gamma was host to Iota Province Conventions in 1929, 1951, and 1967.
 On April 27,1968 the Gamma Gamma chapter celebrated its 50th year with toastmistress Henrietta Kennedy who spoke on the topic: “And the Circle Comes Round Again.”
 In the mid 1980’s the chapter focused on improving public relations with the administration and the outside world, embracing the opportunity to demonstrate their leadership and pursuit of academic excellence.
-Gamma Gamma took on a stronger role in Panhellenic and was excited about the opportunity to improve the perception of sorority and fraternity systems to the outside world.
+Gamma Gamma took on a stronger role in Panhellenic and was excited about the opportunity to improve the perception of the Greek System to the outside world.

 The Gamma Gamma chapter historically has embraced their philanthropy and worked towards engaging with the community.
 The chapter has continually contributed to the national philanthropy of Kappa Kappa Gamma, “Reading is Fundamental”, striving for literacy and access to books for all children.
 Other philanthropic endeavors include when Gamma Gamma and Delta Tau Delta raised the largest donation in the history of the chapter to the Children’s Home Society in 1987.
 The following year in the fall, the chapter won the Sigma Chi Derby Days and all of the proceeds from their victory were given to the National Red Cross.
 Starting in 2005, the chapter hosted a special event called “The Breast Run Ever,” a successful fundraiser for breast cancer research.
 In 2016, the chapter, through their major philanthropic event Mr. Whitman, made history in raising over $50,000 to fund a mental health care professional at a local high school in the Walla Walla area.
 To this day, the chapter continues to celebrate its philanthropic values by actively working with members and groups within the Walla Walla community and organizing the annual “Dr. Seuss Day” for children in the area.